hathitrust/otis/README.md

 ### 2. Database

 Development mode uses sqlite3 with generated data.
-The keycard and checkpoint databases also need to be set up:
+The keycard and checkpoint databases also need to be set up.
+The `otis:migrate_users` task sets up three dummy users with different levels of access (this is done automatically for the `test` environment by the test script).

 ```
 bundle exec rake keycard:migrate RAILS_ENV=development